Stencyl/stencylpedia/chapter-b/tile-editor.md

 ## Custom Collision Shapes

-Sometimes you will need a custom collision shape for a tile that isn't reflected in any of the standard shapes we provide.
+Sometimes, you will need a custom collision shape for a tile that isn't reflected in any of the standard shapes we provide.

 If this is the case, you can define a Custom Collision Shape by clicking on the + button.
 You can create either a **Box** or a **Polygon**.